André (singer)

-Since 2005 Andre's producer is Anush Hovnanyan.
+Since 2005, André's producer is Anush Hovnanyan.

 Early life

-At the age of three André started singing with his family as audience.
-Three years later he began taking piano classes, and at the age of nine he wrote his first song, which he called Prayer, showing his appreciation towards God.
+André Hovnanyan was born on July 8, 1979 in Stepanakert in the Nagorno-Karabakh Autonomous Oblast.
+André started singing at the age of three, using a chair as his first stage and his family as his first audience.
+Three years later he was enrolled into a musical school, where he began taking piano classes.
+Although a war was taking its toll on the country and its people, the only guiding light and hope for André was the music and his dream of singing.
+These events led him to write his first song "Prayer" at the early age of nine, showing his appreciation towards God.
 His professional singing career started at the age of 15 when he won the music contest Road to Renaissance.
 For the last few years, André has been the lead vocalist of the pop-jazz band Karabakh, with whom he has toured all over Armenia and the Nagorno-Karabakh Republic.
-He has participated in numerous music festivals in Asia, Eastern Europe and the United States, winning many of them and finishing top three in a few others.
-He performed a track with Australian R&B/Pop Singer Samantha Jade titled Come Back.
+He has participated in numerous music festivals in Asia, Eastern Europe, and the United States, winning many of them and finishing top three in a few others.
+He performed a track with Australian R&B/Pop Singer Samantha Jade titled "Come Back".

 Armenia enters Eurovision

 In 2006 he was the first artist to represent Armenia in the Eurovision Song Contest, performing one of the 37 songs in Athens.
 There André sang "Without Your Love", a mixture between modern Western and traditional Armenian music.
 The song was composed by an Armenian celebrity, Armen Martirosyan, the conductor of the Armenian Jazz Orchestra.
-The instrumentation and arrangement was done by one of Armenian music business' most highly regarded persons, Ara Torosyan.
+The instrumentation and arrangement was done by Ara Torosyan.
 The producer and director of the song and Andre's performance at Eurovision was Anush Hovnanyan.
 ARMTV presented their Eurovision Song Contest 2006 entry to the public on March 15, 2006.
 After qualifying through the semi-final André finished in 8th place in the competition with 129 points.